apache/maven-shade-plugin/README.md

 Developer Tips
 --------------

-If you machine is big enough and you want to parallelise the IT execution to validate the build before a PR you can set the concurrency in MAVEN_OPTS:
+If your machine is sufficiently powerful and you want to parallelise the IT execution to validate the build before a PR you can set the concurrency in `MAVEN_OPTS`:

 ````
 MAVEN_OPTS=-Dinvoker.parallelThreads=2 mvn verify -Prun-its